tfsec/tfsec.github.io/_docs/kubernetes/network/no-public-ingress.md

 ---
+title: kubernetes-network-no-public-ingress
-title: Public ingress should not be allowed via network policies
+description: Public ingress should not be allowed via network policies
 shortcode: kubernetes-network-no-public-ingress
 legacy:
 summary: Public ingress should not be allowed via network policies